rfswarm/RIOTcrypt/README.md

 The Public-key based encryption methods of TweetNaCl **require a strong random number generation function that is NOT included within the source code**.
 The quality of the generated random numbers of the target device MUST be verified (see FIPS 140.2 section of this document)to guarante a realiable strong Public-key based encryption.

-The generic "/dev/urandom" number generation function that is included within the first version of this RIOTcrypt git repository was only verified to work on the RIOT OS "native" build BOARD target.
+The generic "/dev/urandom" number generation function that is included within the first version of this RIOTcrypt git repository was only verified to work on the RIOT OS "native" makefile/build target.

+## Important: Random number generation

+Strong random numbers are an essencial part of strong crypto systems and the importance should never be underestimated.
+The FIPS 140.2 standard published by beloved NIST specifies four statistical tests for randomness:

+1. Monobit
+2. Poker
+3. Runs
+4. Long Run

+This is the minimum amount of tests that should be performed to analyse the quality of the generated random numbers on the target system or platform.
+The rngtest.c soure code within this RIOTcrypt repository is part of rng-tools.
+The soure code can also be downloaded from the authors/project homepage: https://kernel.googlesource.com/pub/scm/utils/kernel/rng-tools/rng-tools/+/master/contrib/rngtest.c.